The 6 Minute Ab Workout for Beginners

 The V-up is a bit of a mix and match combination of ab muscles, making it incredibly effective.
 It requires the motion of a crunch as well as a leg raise to create a V-shape with the body.

 Holding the position can be even harder than other exercises, so focus more on the form of each rep rather than the number of reps you can do; otherwise, you may well miss the general point of the exercise.
 Isometric exercises are always tricky, but they’re effective.

 To end our speedy ab workout, we have the plank.
 The plank is another classic exercise for the entire core region.
 Your form is completely essential for this one as eps are not really an existing factor for you, so make sure you’re performing perfectly rather than for as long as physically possible whilst you keep off the floor.
 If not, you’re just wasting time.

-If this becomes easy and because of the lack of intensity to increase, you can always try a variation of the plank rather than the standard such as a walking plank or side planks, but this is completely down to your own fitness level.
+If this becomes easy and because of the lack of intensity to increase, you can always try a variation of the plank rather than the standard, such as a walking plank or side plank, but this is completely down to your own fitness level.

 Just ensure you’re on your toes and forearms essentially, and you are almost completely straight from legs to the neck, facing forwards rather than down too.

 To perform the full workout, perform each exercise either for 30 seconds with 30 seconds of rest before moving to the next exercise or for 45 seconds with 15 seconds of rest if you begin to find this less challenging.

 Any ab workout is a good workout, but make sure you do as much as you can without losing form.
 Good luck, and remember, this is only half the battle.
 Nail your nutrition, too, by checking out our article on how abs can be made in the kitchen!